osayamenja/FlashMoE/README.md

 ## 🌹Kleos: GPU-Resident Runtime for ML

-**Kleos** is an ongoing research project exploring the design of a GPU-native infrastructure for distributed machine learning workloads.
+**Kleos** is an ongoing research project exploring the design of GPU-resident infrastructure for distributed machine learning workloads.
 The goal is to eliminate CPU bottlenecks by fusing scheduling, communication, and compute **directly on the GPU** using lightweight, asynchronous primitives.

 ### 🎯 Vision and Methods
 We aim to achieve *complete, efficient GPU residency*.
 We investigate optimizations that approach hardware peak performance for both distributed and single GPU workloads, where bulk-synchronous, CPU-driven orchestration is a limiting factor.